Instruments and Teachers

 K. Arfken is a professor for baroque and classical oboe at the music academy Basel, Schola Cantorum Basiliensis, Switzerland and regularly gives summer courses in the whole of Europe.

-PEKKA SILÉN studied the recorder at the Sibelius Academy (Helsinki) and at the Conservatoire of Utrecht (Uitvoerend Musicus diploma in 1992).
-He has given concerts in several European countries; recitals, as an orchestral soloist and as a chamber musician (e.g the ensembles Cornucopia, The Elysian Fields and La Compagnie Inégale).
+PEKKA SILÉN studied the recorder at the Sibelius Academy in Helsinki (graduated 1986) and at the Conservatoire of Utrecht (diploma in performance 1992).
+He has given concerts in several European countries: recitals, as an orchestral soloist and as a chamber musician (e.g the ensembles Cornucopia, The Elysian Fields and La Compagnie Inégale [(since 1985), Ensemble Arachne (1993-2000) and the recorder group Tuulen Viemää (“Gone with the Wind”, 1991-2001) – throughout Finland as well as in Germany, the Netherlands, Sweden, Norway, Spain and Estonia)].
 He has made several radio and television recordings.
-His creative concert programmes include both less-known baroque and renaissance music and world and Finland premieres of contemporary compositions.
+His creative concert programmes include both less-known baroque and renaissance music, and world and Finnish premieres of contemporary compositions.

 JANEK ÖLLER has a Master's degree in music.
-He studied recorder at the Sibelius Academy (Helsinki, Finland) and on master classes and specialised in early music.
-He started studying bagpipes in Italy with Riccardo Delfino.
-He performs actively at home and abroad both as a soloist and in various chamber music ensembles, and also works as a recorder teacher.
+He studied the recorder at the Sibelius Academy (Helsinki, Finland) and on master classes, and specialised in early music.
+He started studying the bagpipes in Italy with Riccardo Delfino.
+He is an active performer in Finland and abroad both as a soloist and in various chamber music ensembles, and also works as a recorder teacher.

 Öller is also a founding member of the early music ensemble Fioretto, mediaeval music ensemble Oliphant, the recorder ensemble Tuulen Viemää (Gone with the Wind), and the baroque ensemble La Compagnie Inégale.